GomezAnthony/Audiophile-Ecommerce/README.md

 - That's it!

 ## Need to do
-- I need to implement the product pages for each category
+- I need to implement the product pages for each category.
-- I also need to implement a cart modal
+- I also need to implement a cart modal.
 - Implement the logic for when a user selects and item and its then transfered to the cart page.
-- Implement LocalStorage
+- Implement LocalStorage.

 ## Current state of the application
 https://user-images.githubusercontent.com/56603329/196789493-02fe5b16-72d9-4e91-9836-701aa7fe27ba.mov